West-Lane-Translator/wlt_content/content/pages/Tsunami/CENS.md

 <http://www.ci.florence.or.us/community/register-your-cell-phone-receive-emergency-notification-alerts>.

 **Do I need to register my regular telephone?**\
-No, land-line telephones are already \"registered\" through the 9-1-1 system.
+No, land-line telephones are already "registered" through the 9-1-1 system.

 **How will I receive alerts?**\